Losing Weight During the Menopause

 So if you think you've reached that point in life, try and stay positive.
 Menopause can affect life for a long time, and there will be highs and lows.
 Losing weight can be difficult at the best of times without your body making it harder.
 But remember, just because the weight might not be going down, that doesn't mean eating healthier and exercising more should stop.
 You are still helping your body and making a positive change.
 Progress may be slow, but it is still progress, and you will get there.

 If you need more help and guidance, speak to your GP.
-There are treatments that can help manage menopause and help get you through.
+There are treatments that can help manage menopause such as HRT.
 Check the NHS website, too, as they will always have the most up to date information.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.